openharmony/docs/en/application-dev/reference/apis-basic-services-kit/js-apis-request.md

 You can use the **CommonEventData** type to transmit data related to common events.
 The members in **CommonEventData** are different from those described in [CommonEventData](js-apis-inner-commonEvent-commonEventData.md).
 Specifically, **CommonEventData.code** indicates the task status, which is **0x40 COMPLETE** or **0x41 FAILED**, and **CommonEventData.data** indicates the task ID.

-For details about event configuration information, see [Subscribing to Common Events in Static Mode](../../application-models/common-event-static-subscription.md).
+For details about event configuration information, see [Subscribing to Common Events in Static Mode (for System Applications Only)](../../basic-services/common-event/common-event-static-subscription.md).

 **System capability**: SystemCapability.Request.FileTransferAgent